0LL13/pdf2textbox/pdf2textbox/docs/index.rst

 ----------------------

-While pdfminer2 works well for plain text there will be issues when that text is in two or more columns, when there are indented quotes, headers on every page, pagenumbers, dates, and more.
-The solutions that can be found (i.e. pyPDF, pdfminer2, pdfx, ...)
+While pdfminer2 works well for plain text there will be issues when that text comes in two or more columns, when there are indented quotes, headers, and other options to edit text that are not uncommon.
+The solutions that can be found as yet (i.e. pyPDF, pdfminer2, pdfx, ...)

-* Will include headers into the text flow
+* ... will include headers into the text flow
-* Will return small or very small (DetailledAggregator) text units
+* ... will return small or very small (DetailledAggregator) text units
-* Will return text from left to right without acknowledging the columns
+* ... will return text from left to right without acknowledging the columns
-* Will mix text from different columns into one text flow
+* ... will mix text from different columns into one text flow

 .. seealso::